-11. And, finally, the communication on the slate has sometimes been a direct reference to what we have been singing.
-Finally, I adduce here a curious result obtained by Mr. Coleman on glass.
+Finally, I adduce here a curious result obtained by the late Mr. Benjamin Coleman on glass.
 The material used apparently makes no difference.
 In this case, as in many others, the writing was done by a material hand.

-Of this class of manifestation I have had, from time to time, many, but nothing I think worth your notice, except it may be messages received by me in 1860, written on glass, of which I have preserved two specimens.
+Of this class of manifestation I have had, from time to time, many, but nothing I think worth your notice, except it may be messages received by me in 1869, written on glass, of which I have preserved two specimens.
 I don't remember that I ever published a record of these writings, and I may as well describe them.
 I prepared pieces of thick plate glass, and covered the upper surface with a light coating of white paint.
 The medium took hold of one end, and I of the other, and we held it immediately beneath the table, the gas burning brightly over our heads.
 In an instant, I felt something like a hand using, as it appeared, the finger-nail to write the message.
 I had been talking with the presumed spirit of a young girl known to me, who had given her name, and my questions were answered on the prepared glass.
-She said, "I am in heaven ;" and I asked, "Where is your heaven?" and the reply-which I have preserved, all the others being rubbed out-was, " I bring my heaven with me. -ISABELLA."
-And, as I intended to keep the glass, I placed it again beneath the table, and asked the spirit to add the date, when 1869 was added.
-I may as well say, that the writing was quite unlike Isabella's, and gave no evidence of identity, but of the fact of an intelligent entity having written upon the glass, there can be no doubt whatever."
+She said, "I am in heaven;" and I asked, "Where is your heaven?" and the reply-which I have preserved, all the others being rubbed out-was, "I bring my heaven with me.- ISABELLA."
+And, as I intended to keep the glass, I placed it again beneath the table, and asked the spirit to add the date, when "1869" was added.
+I may as well say that the writing was quite unlike Isabella's, and gave no evidence of identity, but of the fact of an intelligent entity having written upon the glass, there can be no doubt whatever